 A cheap second phone – This one may be particularly important for those who do a lot of work from their mobile device but keeping a cheaper second phone to hand is an essential for some.
 Something that has less use, holds charge a bit longer, and has access to essential apps for travel and directions – it won’t matter so much if it gets banged up a little as some phones tend to do on the road, and for those looking at a longer stay particularly for working purposes, getting a local SIM card can cut down on costs too as roaming charges look to return for many.
 A decent phone can be found at a low price, so whilst it is an initial investment, it can help out a lot too.

-These are just a few of many and primarily focussed on electronics, but the list can be as comprehensive as needed and customised to specific travel destinations as needed, but planning is key and can save a headache later on.
+These are just a few of many and primarily focused on electronics, but the list can be as comprehensive as needed and customized to specific travel destinations as needed, but planning is key and can save a headache later on.